Servings: about 6 / Prep Time: 20 minutes / Cook Time: 30 minutes / Chill Time: 1-2 days

-This sparkling fall sangria is here just in time for the cooler weather.
-It’s a step up from your typical fresh fruit sangrias, because the pears and apples are roasted.
-It offers a warm, comforting note to the sangria, and it’s so delicious.
+This sparkling fall sangria is here just in time to kick off the cooler weather and the holiday season.
+It’s a step up from your typical fresh fruit sangrias, because the pears and apples are roasted to develop a deeper, kind of caramelized flavor.
+They bring a warm, comforting note to the sangria, and it’s so delicious!

 What is Sangria?